dschalk/monads-for-functional-javascript/README.md

     return window[id];
   }
 ```
-Once a MonadE instance encounters an error, its bnd() method will not process any function other than clean() and log2().
+Once a MonadE instance encounters an erroOnce a MonadE instance encounters an error, its bnd() method will not process any function other than clean() and log2().
+That is because e.length == 1, not 0. clean() resets an instance to normal functioning mode by setting its e attribute back to []. a, b, c, and d are created on the fly in the error-free version.
+In the version with an error, a already exists and ret2(0,'a') re-sets a's value to 0.r, its bnd() method will not process any function other than clean() and log2().
 That is because e.length == 1, not 0. clean() resets an instance to normal functioning mode by setting its e attribute back to []. a, b, c, and d are created on the fly in the error-free version.
 In the version with an error, a already exists and ret2(0,'a') re-sets a's value to 0.

 ##Websocket messages